HanmaDaiki/Hackathon-SoundSensei-ChattyAI/README.md

 ### Step 2

-Replace .envexample with .env and paste your keys into .env
+Replace .envexample to .env and paste your keys into .env

 ### Step 3